milaflops/dithering/readme.md

 # dithering

+toying around with different dithering techniques!

+check it out here: https://simulacroix.github.io/dithering/

-i found a new cool dither algorithm on twitter
+i found a cool dither algorithm on twitter: https://twitter.com/lorenschmidt/status/1468671174821486594?s=20

 this is relevant to my recent efforts to crochet cool pixel patterns and stuff

+so I wanted to make an interactive pattern maker

 ## basic design